pepstock-org/Charba-Wiki/docs/configuration/Layout.md

 The layout component enables the padding configuration to add to a chart.

-The [layout](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/Layout.html) configuration is nested in the global configuration using
+The [layout](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/Layout.html) configuration is nested in the configuration using

 ```java
 // get layout